 Our work runs along two complementary tracks.
 The first builds a rigorous, agentic benchmark of AI honesty in deployment-realistic conditions.
-The second uses that benchmark to compare safety techniques head-to-head, under a single protocol, across a single frontier-model panel.
+The second uses that benchmark to compare safety techniques applied to honesty head-to-head, under a single protocol, across a single panel of open-weight models.

 Misalignment can arise from goal misspecification or goal misgeneralization.
 Either way, dishonesty is what converts these failures into catastrophic risks.
 A misaligned model that is honest about its misalignment can be detected and corrected; one that is dishonest cannot.
 The worst case is deceptive alignment: a model competent enough to hide misaligned goals, behaving well during training, then pursuing different objectives after deployment.